Verizon plans to quadruple the number of 5G phones this year

 Broader coverage

-One of the knocks of Verizon's 5G millimeter-wave network has been its limited range.
+One of the knocks on Verizon's 5G millimeter-wave network has been its limited range.

 Verizon is still on track to launch 5G on other bands beyond millimeter-wave throughout 2020, Dunne said.
-Utilizing what is known as Dynamic Spectrum Sharing (or DSS), the new technology will enable Verizon to take its existing 4G spectrum and deploy 5G alongside it, optimizing the service based on the amount of 5G and 4G users in the area.
+Using what is known as dynamic spectrum sharing, the new technology will enable Verizon to take its existing 4G spectrum and deploy 5G alongside it, optimizing the service based on the amount of 5G and 4G users in the area.

 "What that allows us is to take the entire portfolio of spectrum that's available" to the company, he said.
 "All of it can be deployed in a 5G world, but also what it can be deployed in is a 5G/4G world so that you don't actually fixed allocate some of your bandwidth to one particular technology."